gnordio0224/rain-surge-scenarios/README.md

 These files were used to produce the results reported in "Pre-Surge Rainfall Protects Coastal Groundwater from Storm Surge Salinization during Flooding Events." by Nordio and Dennedy Frank.
 This repository contains:

-The .xml file read by Amanzi-ATS
+1) The .xml file read by Amanzi-ATS.
-The domain mesh in .exo format
+2) The domain mesh in .exo format.
-The .h5 files containing the boundary sea level and meteorological conditions read by the model
+3) The .h5 files containing the boundary sea level and meteorological conditions read by the model.